Regional flags and emblems

 Government

 The legislative branch is represented by the Legislative Assembly of the City of Sevastopol, which is the permanent, representative and only legislative authority in the city.
-It has 24 deputies, elected for five years, with eight of them running in single-mandate constituencies and the other 16 in the single electoral district, where winners are identified in proportion to the number of votes cast for lists of candidates nominated by electoral associations.
+It has 24 deputies, elected for five years, with eight of them running in single-mandate constituencies and the other 16 in the single electoral district, where winners are identified in proportion to the number of votes cast for lists of candidates for deputies.

 The executive branch is represented by the Governor of the City of Sevastopol, the Government of Sevastopol and other executive authorities.